Guidelines to Authors

 *font: Arial, Style: Bold, Size: 12.

-7. Tables: Present tables at the end of the article.
+7. Tables: Present tables in appropriate places in the article.
 Number tables in accordance with their appearance in the text.
 Place the caption of the table above table.
 Place explanatory matters below the table.
 Avoid vertical rules.

 *font: Arial, Style: Normal, Size: 10 ( both caption and data in table ).